xiangyanfei212/ADAF/README.md

 ## Data
 - Pre-processed data

   The pre-proccesd data consists of input-target pairs.
 The inputs include surface weather observations within a 3-hour window, GOES-16 satellite imagery within a 3-hour window, HRRR forecast, and topography.
 The target is a combination of RTMA and surface weather observations.
 The table below summarizes the input and target datasets utilized in this study.
-All data were regularized to grids of size 512$\times$1280 with a spatial resolution of 0.05 $\times$ 0.05 $^\circ$.
+All data were regularized to grids of size 512 $\times$ 1280 with a spatial resolution of 0.05 $\times$ 0.05 $^\circ$.
 	<table>
 		<tr>
 		    <td></td>